 Thoracic Surgery.
 Conventional approaches to surgical procedures in the thorax include both open and video-assisted thoracoscopic approaches.
 Procedures performed via these methods include pulmonary wedge resection, pulmonary lobectomy, thymectomy, mediastinal mass excision, and esophagectomy.
 Many thoracic procedures remain open procedures.
-Surgeons have reported that the use of the da Vinci Surgery System in thoracic surgery has enabled them to offer MIS approaches to a broader range of thoracic surgery patients and improved clinical outcomes compared to open and videoassisted thoracic surgery in published single-center, multi-center and national database clinical studies.
+Surgeons have reported that the use of robotic-assisted surgery with a da Vinci Surgical System in thoracic surgery has enabled them to offer MIS approaches to a broader range of thoracic surgery patients and improved clinical outcomes compared to open and video-assisted thoracic surgery in published single-center, multi-center and national database clinical studies.
 We believe the EndoWrist Stapler 30 may have particular utility in thoracic procedures.